jwplayer/applicaster-docs/analytics.md

 ## How to access JW analytics in Applicaster?
 For all OTT Apps, JW Player tracks a suite of video engagement analytics.
 Analytics needs to be enabled per customer.

-We offer the following reporting
+We offer the following reporting on analytics data
-- [OTT reports](https://support.jwplayer.com/articles/create-ott-apps-reports) (minutes watched, unique viewers, ad impressions, plays)
+- [OTT reports in the JW dashboard](https://support.jwplayer.com/articles/create-ott-apps-reports) (minutes watched, unique viewers, ad impressions, plays)
 - [Reporting API](https://developer.jwplayer.com/jwplayer/docs/analytics-getting-started)
 - Play Sessions Data Export (s3 bucket of aggregated play session data), which can be arranged by a JW Player Account Manager